-From working with the Cherokee Nation in North Carolina to engaging in environmental preservation projects in Oregon, University of Tampa students have spent their vacations in service to others.
+From working in community development in Peru to engaging in environmental preservation projects in Oregon, University of Tampa students can spend their vacations in service to others.
 The Alternative Breaks Program is a branch of the PEACE Volunteer Center at The University of Tampa, which is committed to immersing students in a variety of cultures and social issues.
-The Alternative Breaks Program arranges a total of eight domestic and international service opportunities for University of Tampa students, faculty and staff.
+The Alternative Breaks Program arranges a total of 10 domestic and international service opportunities for University of Tampa students, faculty and staff.

 All of the PEACE Alternative Break Programs emphasize the eight components of a quality break experience: strong direct service, orientation, education, training, reflection, reorientation, diversity, and are alcohol and drug free.